AdobeDocs/campaign-classic.en/help/integrations/using/about-adobe-experience-manager.md

 Adobe Campaign is compatible with Adobe Experience Manager 6.1, 6.2, 6.3, 6.4 and 6.5.
 The following sections present an overview of the integration.

+>[!NOTE]
+>
+>Adobe Campaign Classic templates are no longer available with Adobe Experience Manager 6.5.

 For more details, refer to the documentation provided for your version of Adobe Experience Manager:

 * [Click here for Adobe Experience Manager 6.1](https://docs.adobe.com/docs/en/aem/6-1/administer/integration/marketing-cloud/campaign/campaignonpremise.html)